k0271n/CLI-EPP-Selector/README.md

 # Notes

-It may be ideal to place main.py in your ~/Scripts/ directory, or similar, and alias its execution accoridngly in a ~/.bash_aliases file, or similar, via:
+It may be ideal to place main.py in your ~/Scripts/ directory, or an equivalent, and alias its execution accordingly in your ~/.bash_aliases file via:

 > alias='sudo python ./path/to/script/main.py'

 The latter will allow the script to conveniently function in your terminal of choice.